Skip to content

 import pandas as pd

-df_train = pd.DataFrame({'a': [1, 2, 3], 'b': [4, 5, 7]})
+df_train = pd.DataFrame({"a": [1, 2, 3], "b": [4, 5, 7]})

-df_test = pd.DataFrame({'a': [1, 2, 3], 'b': [4, 5, 7]})
+df_test = pd.DataFrame({"a": [1, 2, 3], "b": [4, 5, 7]})

 scaler = StandardScaler()